elihoole/nano-bm25/RANKING.md

 But, even with sublinear TF, TF-IDF is still limited:

-- It lacks principled document length normalization.
-Longer documents tend to accumulate more matching term occurrences (i.e., raw TF) and more repetitions and can be unfairly favored or penalized depending on corpus mix.
+- It lacks principled document length normalisation.
+Longer documents tend to accumulate more matching term occurrences (i.e., raw TF) and more repetitions and can be unfairly favoured or penalised depending on corpus mix.
 - It does not saturate TF strongly enough.
 Repeating the same term keeps boosting the score without a firm cap tied to document length.
 - It has no tunable knobs to trade off repetition vs coverage across different corpora and query styles.